Modern foreign languages

 - Enable children to understand their place in the wider world and the concept of interdependence.

-We understand that feedback in linked to progress and has to be timely to make an impact.
-In class feedback is used to support teacher’s workload, ensure it is as immediate and timely and specific as possible, and leaves the teacher time to focus on individual identified needs.
+We understand that feedback is linked to progress and has to be timely to make an impact.
+In class, feedback is used to support teacher’s workload, ensure it is as immediate and timely and specific as possible, and leaves the teacher time to focus on individual identified needs.
 In Spanish, immediate feedback is provided to pupils to support them in developing their skills and knowledge within each lesson.

 Impact